mm1nIPOVdDsu/Bluetooth/Examples/README.md

 # Introduction
 Examples of connecting to and interacting with various Bluetooth Classic profiles for a phone.
 All examples are intentionally verbose to provide the most amount of detail in how interacting with a profile works.
 Once it is understood how the communication works to a device, it can be abstracted out.

 The specifications used by iOS and Android for MAP (v1.1) and PBAP (v1.2) are rather old and will be deprecated soon.
-The next version that is selected could be 1.2.2, 1.3.1, or 1.4.2 for MAP and 1.2.3 for PBAP.
+All examples are using the currently used specifications for iOS and Android.

 - PBAP
   - Version 1.2
   - Deprecation Date: February 1 2021
   - Withdrawal Date: February 1 2024
+  - Possible next version: 1.2.3
 - MAP
   - Vesrion 1.1
   - Deprecation Date: February 1 2023
   - Withdrawal Date: February 1 2024
+  - Possible next versions: 1.2.2, 1.3.1, or 1.4.2

 # Getting Started
 - Dependencies